Blosc/JBlosc/README.md

 Also check that your OS, Java Virtual Machine and Blosc library are using the same architecture (either 32 or 64 bit).

 ### Installing JBlosc
-Currently you can find JBlosc in JCenter, so you will need to add the JCenter repository (check SET ME UP! section [here](https://bintray.com/bintray/jcenter)).
+Currently you can find JBlosc in JCenter, so you will need to add the [JCenter repository](https://bintray.com/bintray/jcenter)) in your Maven or Gradle setups.
+For instructions on that, click on the SET ME UP! button.

 #### Using Maven
 Add the following dependency code to pom.xml: